lubna-edrees/Activity-log/agile.md

 # Agile process
 - Working software is a key aspect of Agile.
-- hacking: getting the things work without propper pre-planning.
 - software development is all about iterations, if you succeed or failed this week does not mean that the things will be the same next week. so we need to be adaptable.

 ## quotes
 - General George S. Patton once said, tell people where to go, but not how to get there, and you'll be amazed by the results.
 - Henrik Kniberg, an Agile trainer and author, said: “The important thing is not your process.
 The important thing is your process for improving your process.”
+- Alan Lakein, author og famous  books on personal time management.
+He says, "Planning is bringing the future into the present so you can do something about it now."

+## terminology
+- `verified product`:  means that the product was "done right" and meets the standards laid out by the development team.
+- `validated product`:  meets the needs of the client.
+We say that a validated product is the "right product".
+- `hacking`: getting the things work without propper pre-planning.
+- `Ad hoc` development: coding from your mind without a specific plan.

 ##  Agile Manifesto
 - team of developers gathered to come up with better ways to manage the process of producing great software.